dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Net-sdk.md

 ```

 #### Creating the Network Interface Card, NIC

+The Network Interface Card, NIC, is what connects your VM with the Virtual Network it recides in.
+A VM can have many NICs and hence be associated with several Virtual Networks.
+This sample assumes you are only attaching your VMs to one VNET.

 ```csharp
 private static Task<NetworkInterface> CreateNetworkInterfaceAsync(TokenCredentials credentials, string subscriptionId, string resourceGroup, string location, string nicName, string nicIPConfigName, PublicIPAddress pip, Subnet subnet)
 {